Southclaws/fault/README.md

 // "Could not move post to the specified category.
 The category cannot be edited."
 ```

-Which reads much nicer than `move post failed: permission denied`.
+Which, while it reads much nicer than `move post failed: permission denied`, both messages are valuable to their individual target audiences.

+Further reading on the topic of human-friendly error messages in [this article](https://wix-ux.com/when-life-gives-you-lemons-write-better-error-messages-46c5223e1a2f).

 ### `kind`